-Run ID: The GUID used to identify the given scan run.
+- Run ID: A GUID used to identify this particular scan run.

-Status Description Completed The scan phase succeeds.
-Failed The scan phase fails.
+Status Description Completed The metadata discovery succeeds.
+Completed with exceptions The metadata discovery completes, while some underlying operation fails that may cause asset, metadata or classification missing in the scan result.
+You can view details in the exception logs.
+Failed The metadata discovery fails.
 You can check the error details by clicking the "More info" link next to it.
 Canceled The scan run is canceled by user.
-In Progress The scan is running in progress.
-Queued The scan run is waiting for available integration runtime resource.
+In Progress The metadata discovery is running in progress.
+Queued The metadata discovery is waiting for available integration runtime resource.

 If you use self-hosted integration runtime, note each node can run a number of concurrent scans at the same time depending on your machine specification (CPU and memory).
-More scans will be in Queued status.
+More scans are in Queued status.

-Throttled The scan run is being throttled.
+Throttled The metadata discovery is being throttled.
 It means this Microsoft Purview account at the moment has more ongoing scan runs than the allowed max concurrent count.
 Learn more about the limit here.
-This particular scan run will be waiting and be executed once your other ongoing scan(s) finishes.
+This particular scan run is waiting and will be executed once your other ongoing scan(s) finishes.

-The scan run is not charged during "Throttled" or "Queued" status.
+The scan run isn't charged during "Throttled" or "Queued" status.